30 Jul Sod U’s Most FAQs

 1. How do I level my yard without ripping it up?

 Leveling your lawn can seem a little scary at first—especially if you don’t want to rip everything up.
 In this instance, applying a layer of topdressing can be beneficial for your lawn.
 When you topdress a lawn, you will spread a mix of soil or soil compost and fine sand.
 You should first start by mixing the topsoil and sand so that it is fully blended.
 Apply up to half an inch of leveling mix on top of the low areas you want to level out.
 Rake the mix out on your soil for an even spread.
 Good quality topsoil contains a rich mixture of nutrients that are necessary for your lawn’s health.
-Although you are only leveling your yard and not completing a full sod installation project, you can read more about topsoil and the nutrients it provides in Leveling Your Soil and Preparing for Installation.
+You can read more about this topic in How to Level Your Lawn Without Ripping It Up.

 2. When can I apply herbicide?
 Can I apply it during the summer?

 It is not recommended you apply an herbicide at all during the summer when temperatures exceed 85 degrees as the herbicide will damage your grass.
 Wait until it gets cooler and apply a post-emergent herbicide.
 It is important to know that post-emergent herbicides are most effective when applied on weeds that are actively growing when making an herbicide selection.
 Pre-emergent herbicides, on the other hand, serve as preventatives and control annual lawn weeds before they germinate and reach the soil’s surface.
 Pre-emergents are best applied in the spring BEFORE summer annual weeds appear or in the fall to control winter annual weeds.
 Selective post-emergent herbicides target certain types of plants, such as perennial weeds that return every year, without harming your grass.
 A non-selective herbicide, such as one containing the chemical glyphosate, will kill everything it comes in contact with.
-Browse through a list of our herbicides here and learn more about the different types of herbicides in Weed Control in Your Lawn & Garden.
+Read more in The Best and Worst Times for Herbicide Applications and browse through a list of our herbicide products here.

 3. How do I keep my neighbor’s yard from growing into my lawn?